 Now, don’t get me wrong.
 I love Texas.
 Texas is a huge part of who I am.
 And, for the most part, I enjoy the heat.
 On many a drizzly gray day in the Pacific Northwest I have driven my friends to distraction pining for that Texas heat.
 In fact, it was in Texas that I learned to appreciate not only the virtues of air conditioning but of many other heat inspired blessings as well.
 Blessings such as:

-• Huge jars of Sun Tea that are brewed on the patio with water heated by the sun instead of in the kitchen with water heated on the stove.
+- Huge jars of Sun Tea brewed on the patio.
+The water heats in the sun, instead of on the stove in the kitchen.

-• BBQ Brisket in the slow cooker to keep the kitchen cool while providing a most delicious dinner for family and friends.
+- BBQ Brisket in the slow cooker.
+It keeps the kitchen cool while providing a delicious dinner for family and friends.

-• The beauty of a bread machine which also releases little heat and requires little effort while making a nice loaf of bread.
+- The beauty of a bread machine.
+It releases little heat and requires little effort while making a nice loaf of bread.

-• The knowledge that guacamole and tortilla chips, on occasion, can amount to an incredibly delicious no-cook dinner.
+- The knowledge that guacamole and tortilla chips, on occasion, can amount to a wonderfully delicious no-cook dinner.

-• The recipe for these amazing microwave pralines.
-Though I have traveled many miles since I discovered this recipe and have had many different microwaves with different power settings and options, this recipe, as written, has never failed me.
+- The recipe for these amazing Microwave Buttermilk Pralines.
+Though I have traveled many miles since I discovered these Pralines, and have had many different microwaves with different power settings and options, this recipe, as written, has never failed me.

 2 cups sugar